EduArt-Robotik/edu_simulation/README.md

 ![TER0_plain](https://github.com/EduArt-Robotik/edu_simulation/blob/feature/sand_gravel_ramp/model/TER0_plain/blender/TER0_plain.png)

 ### TER0_ramp
-This folder contains the basic TER0 track, but the two ramps are filled to create a simplified version of the TER1 track.
+This folder contains the TER0 track, but the two ramps are filled with a solid material to create a simplified version of the TER1 track with no gravel or sand built into the model.
+This version of the TER0 track was used
 ![TER0_ramp](https://github.com/EduArt-Robotik/edu_simulation/blob/feature/sand_gravel_ramp/model/TER0_ramp/blender/TER0_ramp.png)

 ### TER0_texture